In the realm of aesthetic and regenerative medicine, a potentially revolutionary new approach is gaining traction: exosome therapy.

 The process of skin ageing is influenced by multiple factors, with one important aspect being the senescence of vital cells, including keratinocytes, fibroblasts and melanocytes.

-Moreover, exosomes derived from various stem cell sources have demonstrated therapeutic implications in tissue regeneration, wound healing and dermatological conditions through mechanisms such as decreased expression of matrix metalloproteinase (MMP), increased collagen and elastin production and modulation of intracellular signaling pathways12.
+Moreover, exosomes derived from various stem cell sources have demonstrated therapeutic implications in tissue regeneration, wound healing and dermatological conditions through mechanisms such as decreased expression of matrix metalloproteinase (MMP), increased collagen and elastin production and modulation of intracellular signaling pathways.

-In a review of the current literature, published in Plastic & Reconstructive Surgery5, the authors note that exosome therapy raises interest by fibroblast proliferation and migration stimulation.
+In a review of the current literature, published in Plastic & Reconstructive Surgery, the authors note that exosome therapy raises interest by fibroblast proliferation and migration stimulation.
 ‘In vitro and in vivo studies of UV-B photoaged models have shown that exosome treatment protects cells from UV-B damage by decreasing inflammatory markers, such as tumour necrosis factor alpha (TNF-α), while upregulating TGF-β and tissue inhibitor of MMP (TIMP).
 These mechanisms led to a reversal of fibroblast senescence with upregulation of collagen I, elastin, and fibronectin production and decreased expression of collagen III,’ the authors write.

 Wound healing & scar revision

-and initiating extracellular matrix deposition during the proliferation phase.
-In a 2018 study13, exosomes from adipose-derived stem cells (ADSCs) achieved significant results in accelerating wound healing.
+Exosomes have the potential to positively influence the wound- healing process by affecting various immune and resident tissue cells during the inflammation phase and initiating extracellular matrix deposition during the proliferation phase.
+In a 2018 study, exosomes from adipose-derived stem cells (ADSCs) achieved significant results in accelerating wound healing.
 It was found that ADSCs have the ability to promote cell proliferation and migration – and thereby accelerate wound healing – thanks to the increased levels of type I and III collagen, bFGF, and TGF-B.

 A more simplified wound healing process could also improve aesthetic scar outcomes.
-In the Plastic & Reconstructive Surgery review5, the authors note that exosomes derived from various source cell types, including epidermal stem cells, induced pluripotent stem cells and mesenchymal stem cells (adipose tissue, bone marrow and umbilical cord), mitigate collagen production, distribution and the ratio of type III to type I collagen. ‘by increasing the ratio of collagen III to collagen I, adipose-derived exosomes suppress properties associated with poor scarring such as excessive collagen deposition and aberrant cross-linking,’ the authors write.
+In the Plastic & Reconstructive Surgery review, the authors note that exosomes derived from various source cell types, including epidermal stem cells, induced pluripotent stem cells and mesenchymal stem cells (adipose tissue, bone marrow and umbilical cord), mitigate collagen production, distribution and the ratio of type III to type I collagen. ‘by increasing the ratio of collagen III to collagen I, adipose-derived exosomes suppress properties associated with poor scarring such as excessive collagen deposition and aberrant cross-linking,’ the authors write.

 ‘Exosomes are also reported to inhibit myofibroblasts differentiation, keloid fibroblasts / hypertrophic scar fibroblasts proliferation and migration.’